 It’s no big secret we here at Casey Brewing and Blending love using local, whole Colorado fruit.
-In fact, it’s the only fruit we use.
 We don’t use puree or concentrates.
 Just whole fruit and nectarines are one of our favorites.

 Nectarines are technically peaches, just with a recessive gene that prohibits the fruit from growing the fuzz that you see on peaches.
 But for us, they’re actually a bit more different and are actually becoming harder to find.